eth-protocol-fellows/cohort-seven/projects/lodestar-eip-7732-builder.md

 - Heze / FOCIL adaptation pass if FOCIL has merged to `unstable` (blocked by [FOCIL](https://github.com/ChainSafe/lodestar/pull/7342)).
 - Server-side of the builder api and serve trustless bids via api (blocked by [client-side builder api](https://github.com/ChainSafe/lodestar/pull/9594) + specs).
 - Final write-up of what existed, what was added, and what remains.
+- Advanced payload preparation strategy / preparing payload based on proposer preferences prediction, potentially preparing multiple payloads ([see more](https://github.com/eth-protocol-fellows/cohort-seven/pull/161#discussion_r3574786863)).

 **Stretch success:**

 - Improved bid policy beyond a fixed constant.
 - Builder-adversarial Deathstar matrix with one or two implemented scenarios.
 - Deeper write-up of builder bidding constraints under ePBS and follow-up issues for future adversarial builder work.
+- Run a kurtosis devnet with lodestar builder and Buildoor, consistently out-bid Buildoor's bids and get selected.
+- Do not blindly reveal envelope when there is a win.
+Optionally withhold the envelop when weak proposer's block is detected (this is research focused task, there is no danger of payload being stolen as Lodestar does not include mev or private txs).

 ## Collaborators